pyPhotometry/docs/docs/user-guide/graphical-user-interface.md

 ### Control all

-The *Control all* box is used to *connect/start/stop/record* all the connected setups.
-Select the command from the drop-down menu then press the button to execute it on all setups.
+The *Control all* box is used to control multiple setups simultaneously.
+Select the command (*connect/start/stop/record*) from the drop-down menu then press the button to execute it on all setups.
 The box is only active when all setups are in the same state.

 ### Individual setup controls